 1 firefighter killed, 2 seriously hurt in San Antonio fire

-A San Antonio firefighter has died and two others are seriously hurt after a fi... .
 San Antonio emergency personnel work the scene of a fire Thursday, May 18, 2017 at Ingram Square in San Antonio, Texas.
+A San Antonio firefighter has died and two others are seriously hurt after a fire swept through the local shopping mall, where parts of the building collapsed and forced crews to retreat.

 Add your comments below